chapel-lang/chapel/test/studies/twinprimes/README.md

   characteristics could change.
 And this would be a good foundation for a distributed-memory version based on distributed domains.

+* 'twinprimes_ssoz_dm_forall.chpl: This is a distributed-memory
+  variant of the previous code, designed to reduce the number of cross-locale copies relative to `twinprimes_ssoz_dm_rr.chpl`.

 * `*.good`: These are files containing expected output at various problem sizes for use in testing